Cam/shopify-theme-package-manager/README.md

 ## 🚀 Features

-- Installs and imports packages in one step with `theme-tools add`
+- Installs and imports packages in one step with `stpm add`
 - Imports `.liquid`, `.js`, `.css`, `.svg`, `.png`, `.jpg`, `.json` from installed packages
 - Routes `.liquid` files based on `{% doc %}` tags (`@snippet`, `@section`, etc.)
 - Copies other files to `assets/`
 - Skips unchanged files using smart caching
-- Tracks imports in `.theme-tools-imports.json`
+- Tracks imports in `.stpm-imports.json`
 - Warns on filename conflicts (e.g. duplicate `style.css`)
 - CLI-first workflow with scoped resolution from your theme folder